Posted initially on Aug 5, 2016

 Please click on: American Exceptionalism Indeed

-Please also see another posting about the vast sweep of genocide committed against indigenous peoples in the Americas from their “first” discovery by Columbus in 1492.
+Please also see my An ‘American Holocaust’ about the vast sweep of genocide committed against indigenous peoples in the Americas from their “first” discovery by Columbus in 1492.